desmos-labs/desmos/x/reports/spec/02-concepts.md

 # Concepts

 ## Report
+A report represents the way that users have to report misbehaving users or bad contents inside Desmos.
-A Report is the structure representing a user's report towards a post or another user.
-The report contains the necessary information to identify the subject and reason that lead to its creation.
+Each report contains the necessary information to identify the target and reason that lead to its creation.

 ### Subspace ID
 The [subspace] ID indicates the ID of the Dapp where the report has been made.